Home Compare GIS vs SJM

 Growth

-The J. M. Smucker Company ranks near the top of the group on growth; General Mills, Inc. sits in the weaker half.
+The same broad pattern appears on growth: The J. M. Smucker Company ranks near the top of the group, while General Mills, Inc. stays in the weaker half.

 GIS